MaorMohav/Shelf_Display/README.md

 - **Textures**: Product textures are sourced from [Poly Haven](https://polyhaven.com/).
 - **TextMeshPro**: Used for displaying text within the Unity project.
+- **Shelves01 Pack**: 3D shelf assets are sourced from the [Shelves01 Pack](https://assetstore.unity.com/packages/3d/props/shelves01-pack-289927) on the Unity Asset Store.

 ## Code Structure and Design